misterzeee/SevereUiLib/README.md

 ### Colour Picker

-The colour picker is used to select colours for visuals like chams etc.
+The colour picker is used to select colours for visuals like chams etc. Also has copy and paste to use the same colour across different colour pickers.

 **Colour Picker Example**